District Facts

 On November 3, 2015, the citizens of St. Johns County voted to approve a half-cent sales tax to be used for capital improvements within the school district.

-The District has completed construction on two new schools with sales tax proceeds, Picolata Crossing Elementary School and Freedom Crossing Academy.
-In addition to fully funding these two new schools, the half-cent sales surtax partially funded the construction of Palm Valley Academy, and Pine Island Academy, as well as expanded Liberty Pines Academy.
+The District has completed construction on two schools with sales tax proceeds, Picolata Crossing Elementary School and Freedom Crossing Academy.
+In addition to fully funding these two schools, the half-cent sales surtax partially funded the construction of Palm Valley Academy and Pine Island Academy, as well an expansion at Liberty Pines Academy.

-For more information and to view the critical project list visit www.halfcentsuccess.com.
+For more information and to view the critical project list visit the Half-Cent Sales Tax Referendum website.

 The school district is the largest employer in the county with 6,299 full and part-time employees.